 You’re probably familiar with the term Blue Light, but do you actually know what it is?
-In this blog post, I will explain what is blue light and how it affects you.
+In this blog post, I will tell you everything you need to know about Blue Light.

 What Is Blue Light?

 Blue light is a color in the visible light spectrum that can be seen by the human eyes.
 Blue light is a short wavelength, as a result of this, it produces higher amounts of energy.